 Below are just some (but not all!) of our Fellows Alumnae successes…

 J.M.
 Farkas' (2013) first book, Be Brave: An Unlikely Manual for Erasing Heartbreak – an erasure of Beowolf – was published in early 2018.
-Her second, How to Be a Poet - an erasure of Ovid's Ars Amatoria, or "The Book of Love, will be published in November of 2019.
+Her second, How to Be a Poet - an erasure of Ovid's Ars Amatoria, or "The Art of Love," was published in November of 2019.

-Diane Jay (2014) “The Institutionalized Wrath Writes: Why I Write.”
+Diane Jay's (2014) “The Institutionalized Wrath Writes: Why I Write.”
 Temptations - Seven Deadly Sins (Lost Tower, 2016) “Perfect Day Begins” Confluence (The Journal of Graduate Liberal Studies, 2016)

-Alexandra Siy (2015) Voyager's Greatest Hits: The Epic Trek To Interstellar Space was published by Charlesbridge in 2017.
+Alexandra Siy's (2015) Voyager's Greatest Hits: The Epic Trek To Interstellar Space was published by Charlesbridge in 2017.

 Eugenie (Janie) Havemeyer (2016) sold her picture book based on the life of Bessie Stringfield to The Creative Company/Creative Editions.
 In addition, she had two books published in 2018 through Norwood House Press: Should Kids Wear School Uniforms? and Should Kids Get Allowance?
 New titles in Spring 2019 include Chinese Immigrants: In Their Shoes and Infected!
 She has also sold two poems to Highlights HELLO magazine.

 Janice Milusich's (2016) fiction piece was published in Spider magazine, 2019.